Ram Narayan: Career

 Narayan performed in Afghanistan in 1952 and in China in 1954 and was well received in both countries.
 His first solo concert at a 1954 music festival in the Cowasji Jehangir Hall, Mumbai, was cut short when an impatient audience, waiting for performances by famous artists, drove him from the stage.
 Narayan pondered giving up the sarangi and becoming a singer.
 He later regained confidence, performed solo for smaller crowds, and was favourably received in his second attempt to play solo for a Mumbai music festival in 1956.
 He has since performed at the major music festivals of India.
 Narayan later gave up accompaniment; this decision carried a financial risk because interest in solo sarangi was not yet substantial.

 After sitar player Ravi Shankar successfully performed in Western countries, Narayan followed his example.
 He recorded solo albums and made his first international tour in 1964 to America and Europe with his older brother Chatur Lal, a tabla player who had toured with Shankar in the 1950s.
-The European tour included performances in France, Germany, sponsored by the Goethe-Institut, and at the City of London Festival, England.
+The European tour included performances in France and Germany (sponsored by the Goethe-Institut) and at the City of London Festival, England.

 Beginning in the 1960s, Narayan often taught and gave concerts outside of India.
 On his Western tours he encountered interest in the sarangi because of its similarity to the cello and violin.
 The tabla player Suresh Talwalkar became a frequent accompanist for Narayan in the late 1960s.
+The music of Ram Narayan and Chatur Lal is featured in the 1965 anti-war film Good Times, Wonderful Times by American filmmaker Lionel Rogosin.
 Narayan continued to perform and record in India and abroad for the next decades and his recordings appeared on Indian, American, and European labels.
 During the early 1980s he typically spent months each year visiting Western nations.
+A 1989 UK performance of Bhairavi was covered by the Kronos Quartet on their 2009 album Floodplain.
 Narayan performed less frequently in the 2000s and rarely in the 2010s.